 However few legitimate claims were made on the island; it was considered a commercial enterprise above all else.
 These claims, such as those made by Sir Humphrey Gilbert in 1583, were not taken seriously by other European powers who fished in the area.
 No government wanted to risk hurting the fishery by placing a permanent settlement on the island.
 As a result, Newfoundland became the dominant stomping grounds of European fishermen.
 During their stay in the migratory fishing season, these men basically had total control of the island.
 Furthermore, as they had absolute rule over the terrain, they precipitated the need to govern themselves.
 Thus, the position of the fishing admiral was created in Newfoundland.

 Though not a naval admiral in any sense of the word, the 'fishing admiral' was simply a label assigned to the first ship captain who entered the harbour at the start of the fishing season.
 He also had the first choice of fishing rooms.
 The 'vice-admiral' and the 'rear admiral' were the second and third ship captains who entered the harbour respectively.
 It was their job to assist the fishing admiral in his duties (Rowe 104).
-The West County fishers often called the admiral "the Lord," and naturally the vice-admiral became "the Lady."
-Many place names around the Newfoundland coast reflect this - Lord's Coves, Lady Coves, and Admiral's Coves.
+The West Country fishers often called the admiral "the Lord," and naturally the vice-admiral became "the Lady."
+Many place names around the Newfoundland coast reflect this - Lord's Cove, Lady Cove, and Admiral's Cove.
 These places would have all been the best fishing rooms in the locality.

 The selection of the fishing admiral seemed to be a matter of convenience, more than anything else.
 Although reaching a harbour first may have been the easiest way to fill the seat, it was far from the most democratic.
 The captain who arrived first was not always the most qualified for the job.